Alberts69/CWare/README.md

 ConvertWare/CWare

-Buy me a coffee :) - https://paypal.me/bruhbot8553
+Buy me a coffee, keep me going :) - https://paypal.me/bruhbot8553

 As of right now it only works with Intel based laptops only.
 Still working on M1 Macs.
 Also, I do not have a public software for converting this yet.
 I am still working on it.
 Only works on MacOS High Sierra to Big sur (10.13 - 11.4B).
 I am still working on making it support MacOS 10.12 and lower.
 Thanks for your patience.